 Tours will last 30 minutes.
 Space is VERY limited.
 Please, no children under 12 years old.
 Is not included with Festival Tickets.
 Must have wrist band to enter the truck.

 PRESENTATION: Did Americans Ever Get Along?

-Zócalo Public Square
+Zócalo Public Square & the National Steinbeck Center

 “From the first we have treated our minorities abominably, the way the old boys do the new kids in school,” Steinbeck wrote in “E Pluribus Unum,” an essay in America and the Americans.
 American identity, the author argued, was forged through this cruel process of hazing the newest, and that once any ethnic group became established, it would pick on the newly arriving group.
 “It occurs to me,” he wrote, “that this very cruelty toward newcomers might go far to explain the speed with which the ethnic and national strangers merged with the ‘Americans.’”
 Steinbeck’s view of America calls for us to understand the conflicts that created our nation.
 How does a country made up of so many different people ultimately cohere?
 Does America deserve its reputation for being welcoming to immigrants?
 And do America’s fissures and divisions ever completely go away?
 Leading scholars of American history and identity visit Zócalo to examine the enduring tensions between the pluribus and the unum.